Service Dog Training

 How to Get Started

-We Welcome dogs as young as 6 months old.
+Does Your Dog Qualify?
+Before enrolling in our classes, it’s important to determine if your dog is a good service dog canidate.
+We Welcome dogs as young as 8 months old.
 Prior to enrolling all dogs must undergo a temperament and trainablity evaluation.
 This assessment estimates your dog’s potential as a service dog.
 It’s crucial to understand that passing the evaluation doesn’t guarantee you dog being a service dog, as younger dogs encounter lots of challenges along the way.

 **Participants in our Service Dog Program are required to provide a letter from a medical professional advising that the use of a Service Dog would be beneficial to their treatment.**

-• Frequently Asked Questions
+Frequently Asked Questions

-• What is a Service Animal?
+What is a Service Animal?

 The Americans with Disabilities Act (ADA) defines a service animal as, “…dogs that are individually trained to do work or perform tasks for people with disabilities.”
 The key words in this definition are “trained to perform tasks”.